 For IT and network security teams already overwhelmed by alert volumes and ever-evolving threats, dealing with so much complexity can seem like a bridge too far.
 They need to augment their efforts with automation to get some relief.

-The catch is that automation tools must be implicitly trustable before organizations can “hand over the keys” for machines to run any part of security operations.
+The catch is that automation tools must be implicitly trustable before organisations can “hand over the keys” for machines to run any part of security operations.
 That hinges on the quality of the data the systems must work with—which makes good data hygiene fundamental.

 Data hygiene depends on zero trust